Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 - collections - Files containing static data that the bot uses for certain tasks
 - common - Shared code for various things
-- events - Event handlers for the different events discord.js exposes
+- events - Event handlers for a few events discord.js exposes; the rest of these should eventually be moved to programs
+- event-distribution - Core of YesBot that ties most commands together using a decorator
 - programs - Code containing logic for all the commands and features of the bot.
 This directory contains an `index.ts` which reexports all exports from all files in this folder, please do so to, when adding your own feature.
-- scripts - Standalone scripts that are designed to be manually run for one-off tasks (like importing birthdays for example)

 It also contains two single files: